 Randomization was done in a 1:1 ratio, stratified on sex.

-The statistical analyses will be carried out primarily in the modified intention to treat (mITT) population including all data from study participants as randomized regardless of compliance and study completion, however, participants who were randomized but were found ineligible as per the ineligibility criteria within the first week of randomization were excluded from the analysis.
+The statistical analyses will be carried out primarily in the modified intention to treat (mITT) population, excluding the participants who were randomized but were found ineligible as per the ineligibility criteria within the first week of randomization, while retaining the data from all other study participants as randomized regardless of compliance and study completion. .
 Supplementary per protocol (PP) analyses will exclude data from participants in the exercise group who failed to show up for 80% or more of the exercise sessions (29 or more sessions needed attendance to be considered in the PP group).

 Statistical Methods